vidgi/virtual-exhibit-netlify-cms/src/pages/about/index.md

 ### ABOUT THE DESIGNER/DEVELOPER

 VIDYA GIRI is an artist/designer/engineer based in Houston, TX.
-Her current explorations revolve around the interactions between human-made creations and their environments.
-She is highly interested in the development and design of experimental digital aesthetics and the human side of technology.
-Across various forms of experience, she has designed and developed websites and applications, worked with artists in organizing exhibitions, and experimented in the technology-based/new media art universe.
+Her work and current explorations revolve around the interactions between human-synthesized creations and their environments along with experimental digital aesthetics.
+Across various forms of experience, she creates works with experimental visual media and technology.

+She has designed and developed this exhibition around the concept that, "machinery and technology are similar to the narrative of the golem: where clay is brought to life by magic to serve humankind".
+Similarly, the mesh forms used in this exhibition are sculpted from a digital ball of clay and allude to the underlying technical and societal frameworks that computers are built from and the digital presence of the featured works.

 [Website](https://www.vidyagiri.com/)